elpulpo0/ClaimFaucet/README.md

-## Claim 5 ONE on offical OneFinity Faucet for mutliple adresses at once.
+# Claim 5 ONE on offical OneFinity Faucet for mutliple adresses at once.
-** They needs to be have a balance lower than 1 ONE **
+hey needs to be have a balance lower than 1 ONE

-# Step 1
+### Step 1

 Clone this repository :